 Rust N., Ptak EN, Graversgaard M, Iversen S, Reed MS, de Vries J, Ingram J, Mills J, Neumann R, Kjeldsen C, Muro M, Dalgaard T (under review) Social Capital Factors affecting Uptake of Soil-Improving Management Practices.
 Emerald Open Research – Sustainable Food Systems

 Rust, N., et al. (accepted) How to transition to reduced-meat diets that benefit people and the planet, Science of the Total Environment

-de Grave, R., Rust, N. et al. (accepted) A catalogue of UK household datasets to monitor transitions to sustainable diets, Global Food Security
+de Grave, R., Rust, N. et al. (2020) A catalogue of UK household datasets to monitor transitions to sustainable diets, Global Food Security

-Vargas, S., Castro-Carrasco, P. J., Rust, N, Riveros, J. L (accepted) Climate change contributing to perceived livestock-guanaco conflict in Central Chile.
+Vargas, S., Castro-Carrasco, P. J., Rust, N, Riveros, J. L (2020) Climate change contributing to perceived livestock-guanaco conflict in Central Chile.
 Oryx.

 Jones, J. P. G., Thomas-Walters, L., Rust, N., Verissimo, D. (2019) Nature documentaries and saving nature: reflections on the new Netflix series Our Planet, People and Nature, DOI: 10.1002/pan3.10052

 Kolipaka,S., Srivastava, D.P., Prasad, S. & Rust, N. (2019).
 Fishing cat conservation in human-dominated landscapes in West Bengal, India, Cat News, 69, 21-24.

 Braczkowski, A. Rust, N. et al. (2018).
 Reach and messages of the world’s largest ivory burn, Conservation Biology, DOI 10.1111/cobi.13097.